aquasecurity/trivy/README.md

 ## Binary (Including Windows)
 Go to [the releases page](https://github.com/knqyf263/trivy/releases), find the version you want, and download the zip file.
 Unpack the zip file, and put the binary to somewhere you want (on UNIX-y systems, /usr/local/bin or the like).
 Make sure it has execution bits turned on.

+You need to install `rpm` command for scanning RHEL/CentOS.

 ## From source

 ```sh